stephenmcd/gnotty/README.rst

 When running, Gnotty hosts an IRC bot that will connect to the configured IRC channel.
-The ``gnotty.bots.BaseBot`` bot is run by default, which implements message logging and support for commands issued within the IRC channel, and webhooks, which allows the IRC bot to receive data over HTTP.
+The ``gnotty.bots.BaseBot`` bot is run by default, which implements message logging and support for commands issued within the IRC channel, and webhooks, which allow the IRC bot to receive data over HTTP.

 You can implement your own IRC bot simply by subclassing